noe-gif/Tarmac-test/README.md

 ### Display the flight number and the schedule time departure
 ### Pagination system

-Baucause one picture made by me is worth a thousand words :
+Redux lifecycle (redux improves the accessibility of a state in the components lifecycles) :

 <img src="https://cdn.discordapp.com/attachments/965224699367927808/965746656052138085/redux-lifecycle.png" />